kuiper2000/chaos_and_predictability/_sources/week5/week5.md

 While pattern effect (or patching method) is a useful tool to identify the key regions responsible for global warming, its linear assumption is usually dubbed because the change in global temperature by CO2 forcing is not necessary small.
 Thus, there is a growing community turning their focus on the nonlinear effect of equilibrium climate sensitivity as well as it's local maximum (i.e., when global temperature is warm enough, the positive feedback from CO2 will get weaker (bell-like curve))
 :::

 The other key ingredient we need to learn is "determinant".
 Determinant evaluates how much the area spanned by the eigen basis has changed after the linear transformation.
-For example, in week 1, we have used the following case as an example,
+For example, in week 1, we have used the following example,

 ```{math}
 :label: eq39